 Recent works to the fishery have now produced a comfortable and clean fishing environment.
 The Carp over 30 lbs are numerous, and with a lake record Common at just over 40 lbs, Batchworth now has a reputation as a premier Colne Valley Carp Mecca.

-Note: Recent Rule Changes (Effective as of April 2015) – Bait boats are no longer permitted and the maximum rod limit has been reduced to 3.
+Bait boats are not permitted and the maximum rod limit has been reduced to 3.

 Opening Dates: 1st January – 31st December

 Rickmansworth Aquadrome, Frogmoor Lane, Rickmansworth, WD3 1NB